Learn how to make delicious and flavorful vegetable sambar in the traditional way.

 For authentic flavor use sesame oil to temper.
 Ghee is not used for tempering sambar, it is used for tempering rasam only.
 However you can drizzle a teaspoon of ghee before removing the sambar from flame.
 If you temper the sambar with ghee, sometimes it gives an unpleasant flavor.

-Jaggery– To enhance the flavor of sambar, you can add a small bit of jaggery after while the samabr is simmering.
+Jaggery– To enhance the flavor of sambar, you can add a small bit of grated jaggery or jaggery powder after while the samabr is simmering.
 If jaggery is unavailable just skip it, do not sugar.

 Sauteing sambar powder– Usually sambar powder is added after adding tamrind pulp.
 But I always saute sambar powder with veggies so they get to fry in oil for somtime.
 This small step really elevates the flavor of the stew.